-TECO asserts that information contained in columns G, I, K, L, M, N, O, and P lines 1-4 of its April, 1997 Form 423-2(b) for Electro-Coal Transfer Facility--Gannon Station is entitled to confidential treatment.
-Specifically, TECO requests that the information contained in column G lines 1-4 be granted confidential treatment because Misclosure of the effective purchase price contained in column G would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+TECO asserts that information contained in columns G, I, K, L,, M, N, O, and P lines 1-4 of its July, 1997 Form 423-2(b) for Electro-Coal Transfer Facility--Gannon Station is entitled to confidential treatment.
+Specifically, TECO requests that the information contained in column G lines 1-5 be granted confidential treatment because disclosure of the effective purchase price contained in column G "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 Disclosure of the original invoice price per ton would enable a competitor to "back into" the segmented transportation cost using the publicly disclosed delivered price at the Electro-Coal Transfer Facility.
 This would be done by subtracting the original invoice price per ton from the price per ton delivered at Electro-Coal, thereby revealing the river barge rate.
-TECO requests that the information in lines 1-4 of Column I, Form 423-2(b) also be granted confidential treatment because disclosure of the rail rate per ton would adversely affect the ability of TECO and its affiliates to negotiate favorable rail rates with the various railroads serving areas in the vicinity of the river terminals used by TECO's affiliate, Gatliff Coal Company.
+TECO requests that the information in lines 1-5 of Column I, Form 423-2(b) also be granted confidential treatment because disclosure of the rail rate per ton would adversely affect the ability of TECO and its affiliates to negotiate favorable rail rates with the various railroads serving areas in the vicinity of the river terminals used by TECO's affiliate, Gatliff Coal Company.
 This coal is shipped from different terminals which affords Gatliff some leverage in negotiating with the railroads.
 Disclosure of the rail rates paid would effectively eliminate this leverage and lead to higher rail rates.
 This would work to the ultimate detriment of TECO and its customers.
-Accordingly, disclosure of this information would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
-Section 366.093(3)(d), Florida Columns K through P also contain information the disclosure of which would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
-366.093(3)(d), Florida Statutes.
+Accordingly, disclosure of this information "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+Section 366.093(3)(d), Florida Statutes.
+TECO contends that columns K, L, M, N, O, and P lines 1-5 also contain information the disclosure of which "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+Section 366.093(3)(d), Florida Statutes.
 Each of these columns provides specific information on segmented transportation costs which are the primary objects of this request.

 TECO requests confidential treatment for information contained in Forms 423-2, 423-2(a) and 423-2(b) for the Gannon Station.
-Specifically, TECO argues that the information in lines 1-3 column G of Form 423-2 is the same as reported on Form 423-2 for the Big Bend station.
-TECO asserts that disclosure of the effective purchase price would impair its efforts "to contract for goods and services on favorable terms."
-Section 366.093(3)(d), Florida Statutes.
-TECO also requests that the information in lines 1-3 of column H be given confidential treatment.
-TECO argues that the disclosure of this information would impair its efforts "to contract for goods and services on favorable terms."
-Section 366.093(3)(d), Florida Statutes.
-TECO claims that, essentially, both columns need confidential treatment in order to prevent a competitor from determining the segmented transportation charges.
+Specifically, TECO argues that the information in lines 1-2 column G of Form 423-2 is the same as reported on Form 423-2 for the Big Bend station.
+TECO asserts that disclosure of the effective purchase price "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+366.093(3)(d), Florida Statutes.
+TECO also requests that the information in lines 1-2 of column H be given confidential treatment.
+TECO argues that the disclosure of this information "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+Section 366.093(3)(d), Florida Statutes. - TECO claims that, essentially, both columns need confidential treatment in order to prevent a competitor from determining the segmented transportation charges.